 Also the thickness of the foam and the fact that all the hard foam is on top makes this pad among the most prone to rolled ankles when you land on the edge.
 One solution is to do what John Sherman does with many of his pads: take a knife and cut slits a few inches deep all around the pad.
 This makes the edges of the pad softer and more forgiving.
 Another option is to turn the pad upside down for lower problems.
 When it is upside down, the softer foam is on top and the pad becomes quite forgiving.
 The downside is that there is then a big crease in the middle that a foot can find and you have to remove or otherwise manage the shoulder straps.

 This pad is best for all-around bouldering from beginner to expert.
 It is ideal for climbers on a budget.
 Entry level boulderers need to pay attention to the ankle-rolling possibilities and not learn about them the hard way!

-At $140 this is the least expensive of all the pads we reviewed and one of the lowest priced overall.
+At $159 this is one of the least expensive pads we reviewed.
 Combine the low price with its long lasting thick and stiff foam and it could be a good deal for a basic all-around pad.
-The other medium size pad in this price range is the Metolius Stomp for $142.

 — Chris Summit and Chris McNamara